Silk Kumihimo Aioi Ring

 - Fits most fingers (rings can stretch a little bit)

-- Excessive friction against bracelets may cause fraying of the thread
+- Excessive friction against bracelets may cause fraying

 - Made in Kyoto